-Yellowstone National Park is the perfect location in summer for an adventure, digital detox and getting back to nature.
+Yellowstone National Park is the perfect location for a summer adventure, digital detox and getting back to nature.
 However, conditions can be unpredictable in the great outdoors and it’s easy to overpack in an effort to ensure you’ve covered every circumstance.
-A well-planned pack will include items that do double duty so you can minimise your luggage space and be assured comfort in most situations.
+A well-planned pack includes items that do double duty so you can minimise your luggage and be assured comfort in most situations.
 Use this guide and printable checklist to pack for Yellowstone in summer and you will be ready for a National Parks adventure.

 Disclosure: I may earn compensation from the purchase of any product linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.